calugo/calugo.github.io/content/posts/Python in the browser - Evolving networks/index.md

  and its associated ecosystem <a href="https://emscripten.org/index.html" target ="_blank">ecmscripten</a>
  ,  <a href="https://docs.pyscript.net/2025.3.1/" target="_blank">pyscript</a>  and  <a href="https://panel.holoviz.org/index.html" target="_blank">panel</a>, allow the development of web content in languages like C, Go, Julia or Python, which can be executed on almost any modern web-browser.
 This provided me with an excellent justification to revise some interesting models and simulations close to my heart, and which can be used to produce demos I can put on spaces like this website.

-One example which is very much of interest today not only to me but to several people in the ecology and evolution communities is that of the formation, co-evolution and resilience of ecological networks.
+An example, very much of interest today, not only to me but to several people in the ecology and evolution communities is the formation, co-evolution and resilience of ecological networks.
+In this post I briefly present a very popular model of evolutionary dynamics, the <b>web world</b> model, and present a <b>python</b> implementation of it, which I also embed on the page.

 The advantage of being able to share codes in repositories for anybody to run their own simulations, is now enhanced with the ability to literally execute the same code in the browser!
 This allows anybody to get a flavour of the dynamics without having to install and download anything.
 </div>

-## Ecological Evolution as a complex system.
+## Foodwebs and ecological evolution.

 <div style = "text-align: justify">
-Here I briefly discuss the main features of the <b>Webworld model</b>.
-This milestone model has been applied and studied in several contexts.
+Before discussing the main features of the <b>webworld model</b>.
+Let me introduce the concept of <b>foodweb</b>.
- {{< katex >}} Essentially, it provides a dynamical framework to understand how an ecosystem produces the hierarchical predator/prey structures called <b>foodwebs</b> from an evolutionary point of view, and to produce networks of <b>who eats who</b> with properties similar to those observed in nature.</div>
+ {{< katex >}} In a nutshell, foodwebs are the network-like hierarchical structures which result of quentifying <b>which species eats which species</b> in a given ecosystem.</div>
 </br>
 </br>
 </br>